 In order to manage a FIFO system, you’ll need an organized warehouse.
 This typically means adding new product from the back or otherwise making sure old product stays at the front.
 If you’re working with a warehousing and fulfillment company, they probably do this already, but it’s a good idea to confirm.

 4. Manage relationships

 Part of successful inventory management is being able to adapt quickly.
 Whether you need to return a slow-selling item to make room for a new product, restock a fast seller very quickly, troubleshoot manufacturing issues, or temporarily expand your storage space, it’s important to have a strong relationship with your suppliers.
 That way, they’ll be more willing to work with you to solve problems.

-A lot of issues can pop up related to inventory management.
-These types of problems can cripple unprepared businesses.
-For example:
+A lot of issues can pop up related to inventory management that can cripple unprepared businesses: